 (2) Technical and Scientific Merit.
 To address the evaluation criteria in Section V.A., proposals should describe in detail the actions to be undertaken to remove in-stream barriers.
-We anticipate some proposals may include multiple in-stream barriers to fish passage, described as part of a watershed approach to fish passage.
+We anticipate some proposals may include multiple in-stream barriers to fish passage.
 If page limits are restrictive, focus the application on the technical aspects of those actions with highest priority funding needs.